-After a few years at EA I migrated from game art to level design.
-Games that my teams shipped include 007 James bond: Everything or Nothing, The Sims 2 and Godfather: The Game.
-I left EA in 2004 to work as a level designer on Tomb Raider: Legend.
+After a five years at EA I migrated from game art to level design.
+My first level designs shipped on 007 James bond: Everything or Nothing, then I worked on The Sims 2 and Godfather: The Game.
+By 2004 I was a senior level designer on Tomb Raider: Legend.

-After working for many many years in the commercial game industry I made the decision to work as an independent artist and game developer, freelancing and self publishing my work.
+In addition to my commercial game work, in 2009 I worked as an independent artist and game developer, freelancing and self publishing my work.

 The goal of founding CiGDA was to build an active community of like-minded creatives.
 What started out as six developers in a downtown Denver cafe has grown into over 1,200 independent devs from across Colorado.
 The group continues to thrive through thanks to our original mission and goals as stated on the group's meetup page: